sudiptabhatta/7-Segment-LED-Display-Project/README.md

 # 7 Segment LED Display Project
-7 segme LED display using combinational and sequential circuits on logisim
+7 segment LED display using combinational and sequential circuits on logisim